paulsohn/crafting-interpreters-ts/README.md

 # crafting-interpreters-ts
-Follow-up of [Robert Nystrom, "Crafting Interpreters"](https://craftinginterpreters.com/), using typescript (and yarn berry for package manager)
+Follow-up of [Robert Nystrom, "Crafting Interpreters"](https://craftinginterpreters.com/), part II, using typescript (and yarn berry for package manager)

 ## How did I set up the environment